yancyn/ExtractTask/README.md

 ## Change Log

 ### v0.15.3.25
-Fix joined string when there are new line or more than 1 value.
+Fix joined string when there is new line or more than 1 value.

 ### v0.15.3.23
 Initial release.